The Town of Arcola Council meets one Tuesday per month at the Town Office located at 127 Main Street.

 What sets Arcola apart from other towns?
 It is a small town yet everything a person needs is still available, whether it is from the wide variety of businesses in town or the public services like the hospital, school etc.

-What do you plan to accomplish in your first year as a councillor?
+What do you plan to accomplish as a councillor?
 Being a younger business owner and resident in Arcola I’ve seen many changes within the town.
 I hope some of my ideas and input can help Arcola to continue moving forward in the right direction for many more years to come.

 Elaine Hislop – Councillor